BaruaSourav/baruasourav/README.md

 ### Hello there 👋

--  🧑🏽 Graduate Computer Science Student
+-  🧑🏽 Software Engineering Journeyman
--  🌱 Currently exploring the area of Data Science, Geographical Data and Ocean Data.
+-  🌱 Learning around Azure and AWS and their services.

 <!--